venkateshops/inference-benchmarker/README.md

   There is currently no way to guarantee a fixed number of tokens generated without modifying the inference server.
   So you may have `(successful requests) * max_tokens < generated tokens`.

-## TODO

-- [X] Customizable token count and variance
-- [X] Check results
-- [X] Allow for system prompts for prefix caching
-- [ ] Allow for multi-turn prompts
-- [X] Script to generate plots from results
-- [X] Add support for multiple tokens in stream chunks (when speculation is active)